 For more information about the Roberta B. Willis Scholarship Program, please visit https://www.ctohe.org/SFA/sfa.shtml#Governor

-University Grants are offered to full-time undergraduate students pursuing their first undergraduate degree whose FAFSA has been received by the federal processor on or before the on-time deadline.
+University Grants may be offered to full-time undergraduate students pursuing their first undergraduate degree whose FAFSA has been received by the federal processor on or before the on-time deadline.
+These grants may also be available to qualifying undocumented students who complete the Institutional Aid Application on or before March 1 prior to the academic year.
 These funds are limited and are awarded on the basis of financial need and fund availability.
 They do not require repayment and may be used for any educational expense providing that UConn tuition is charged.
 Note: Connecticut state statutes require UConn and the other public institutions of higher education to set aside a portion of tuition revenue to provide financial aid to Connecticut residents who qualify for need-based financial aid.
 UConn, like all the other public universities and colleges in Connecticut, sets aside no less than 15% of tuition revenue for this purpose.
 Funds from anticipated tuition revenue are set aside to provide tuition waivers, grants for educational expenses and student employment for any in-state full- or part-time undergraduate or graduate matriculated student in a degree-granting program who demonstrates substantial financial need, and a certain additional amount may be set aside from such anticipated tuition revenue for financial assistance for students who would not otherwise be eligible for financial assistance, but who do have a financial need as determined by such institution.